Craft beer: Ireland

 Ireland has a long history of brewing and in the past two decades, there has been a resurgence in craft breweries.
 Although the Irish market remains dominated by three multinational brewing concerns (Diageo, Heineken and C&C), there have been four so-called waves of growth in the Irish craft beer market.
 The number of microbreweries in Ireland had risen from 15 in 2012 to over 72 by 2017.
+Macro breweries have pursued a policy of forcing craft taps out of pubs, through the use of incentives such as free or discounted kegs offered to publicans to replace craft brewery taps with their own.

 Italy

 In recent years, many microbreweries have opened in Italy, due to increasing beer popularity among young people.
 According to Coldiretti, microbreweries have grown in ten years by 1900%.
 There are more than 900 microbreweries active in Italy.

 Norway

 After Oslo Microbrewery was established in 1989, the number of microbreweries in Norway has expanded rapidly and sharply in the recent decades.
 Interest and expertise among Norwegians about craft brewed beer has risen sharply in a short time, and the old brewery traditions of this country are revived and the traditional brewing yeast kveik rediscovered.
 However, most craft beers are brewed by imported recipes.
 Local microbreweries are scattered across Norway, from Lindesnes in the very south, and to the northernmost microbrewery in the world, Svalbard Bryggeri at Svalbard.